Michael-Yee/data_science/blogs/visualization.md

 By Michael Yee

-I this blog, I will discuss one of the most importance parts of data analysis: data visualization.
-The visual representation of data is a skill that every data scientists must master in order to communicate information clearly, efficiently and visually appealing via plots, information and statistical graphics with their target audience.
+In this blog, I will discuss one of the most importance skills of a data scientist: data visualization.

 ## Part 1: The Data

 The interpretation of data is seldom comprehensible by viewing columns and columns of numbers.
-Data visualization bridges that gap and allows data scientist to communicate their data analysis by transforming the data into visualizations.
+Data visualization bridges that gap and allows data scientist to communicate their analysis by transforming the data into visualization.

 Let us look at a simple example to understand our discussion...

-Examine the following table showing columns with x and y values.
-At first glace, one might assert that the x and y values seem equivalent.
+Examine the following table showing columns with X1, Y1, X2 and Y2 values.
+At first glace, one might assert that the Xs and Ys values seem equivalent.

 | X1 | Y1 | X2 | Y2 |